Bihar campaign faces virtual test

 BJP spokesman Nikhil Anand said the elections were taking place under a new normal, where social distancing was a must.
 “However, party has its chain of digitally enabled workers, who in turn arrange the digital output system through local cooperation to reach out to maximum people through virtual rallies,” said Anand.

-The lead opposition party in Bihar, RJD, which already opposed holding the elections during the pandemic, said it was reliant on its tried and tested mode of campaigning — direct contact with its electors — to overcome technological limitations.
+The lead opposition party in Bihar, RJD, which already opposed holding the elections during the pandemic, said it was reliant on its tried and tested mode of campaigning --direct contact with its electors-- to overcome technological limitations.
 “We had pointed out the issue to the Election commission of India and urged it to allow a level playing ground to all parties.
 Our party is not that resourceful and neither are its voters.
-RJD leaders have already started holding meetings in small groups at panchayat levels,” said RJD spokesman Mrityunjay Tiwari.
+RJD leaders have already started holding meetings in small groups at panchayat levels to interact with the people,” said RJD spokesman Mrityunjay Tiwari.

-Former Patna University professor, Nawal Kishore Chaudhary, said low tele-density, which is more pronounced among the poor, might not lead to an authentic mandate.
+Former Patna University professor, Nawal Kishore Chaudhary, said low teledensity, which is more pronounced among the poor, might not lead to an authentic mandate.
 “The resource-rich parties may have an upper hand to motivate their electorate for voting.
-For a proper mandate, the election should be put off till the pandemic is contained,” he said.
+For a proper mandate, the election should be put off till the pandemic is contained,” said Chaudhary.